osixia/container-baseimage/README.md

  - **single-process-image/environment**: environment files directory.
  - **single-process-image/Dockerfile**: the Dockerfile to build this image.

-**service** and **environment** directories name are arbitrary and can be changed but make sure to adapt their name in the everywhere and especially in the Dockerfile.
+**service** and **environment** directories name are arbitrary and can be changed but make sure to adapt their name everywhere and especially in the Dockerfile.

 Let's now create the nginx service directory: